 “Him that overcometh will I make a pillar in the temple of my God, and he shall go no more out …” (Revelation 3:12).
 What a majestic honor for the sons of Zadok!
 They will forever be headquarters personnel, because they learned to look to headquarters today, from where Christ is leading the 5 percent of His people who have remained loyal.
 How beloved they are for their loyalty.

 Hannah said this of her son Samuel: “[T]he pillars of the earth are the Lord’s, and he hath set the world upon them” (1 Samuel 2:8).
 She saw that vision!
 God wants strong people—people who can have the world set upon them and who will remain stable in difficult times.
 Realize that such pillars must be built over time.
 They will be in God’s Kingdom because they were built before Christ’s return.
 It takes time, and God must put those pillars through some tests.
-But that is exactly how the Philadelphians are proving themselves today.
+That is exactly how the Philadelphians are proving themselves today.
 They won’t be intimidated by a son of perdition or a whole church going astray!
 They will stay with God even if it gets them killed!

 Think for a moment of the flip side of this picture: The Laodiceans turned away as if this was a casual religion or a game.
 How could God possibly use those people at headquarters?
 “So then because thou art lukewarm, and neither cold nor hot, I will spue thee out of my mouth” (Revelation 3:16).
 God is sickened by their treachery!